epam/edp-install/docs/user-guide/application.md

 As soon as the application is successfully provisioned, the following will be created:

 - An Application Codebase type will appear in the Codebase list of the Components section.
 - With the **Create** strategy, a new project will be generated on GitHub or another integrated VCS.
-When **Clone** is chosen, the repository will be forked from the original and copied to the EDP-integrated repository.
+When **Clone** is chosen, the repository will be forked from the original and copied to the KubeRocketCI-integrated repository.
 If **Import** is selected, the platform connects to the chosen repository.

 The added application will be listed in the Applications list allowing you to do the following:

 !![Applications menu](../assets/user-guide/edp-portal-inspect-application-menu.png "Applications menu")

-* **Application status** - displays the Git Server status.
-Can be red or green depending on if the EDP Portal managed to connect to the Git Server with the specified credentials or not.
+* **Application status** - displays the application status.
+Can be red or green depending on if the KubeRocketCI portal managed to connect to the Git Server with the specified credentials or not.
-* **Application name (clickable)** - displays the Git Server name set during the Git Server creation.
+* **Application name (clickable)** - displays the application name set during the application creation.
-* **Open documentation** - opens the documentation that leads to this page.
+* **Open documentation** - opens the application related documentation page.
-* **Enable filtering** - enables filtering by Git Server name and namespace where this custom resource is located in.
+* **Enable filtering** - enables filtering by application name and namespace where this custom resource is located in.
 * **Create new application** - displays the **Create new component** menu.
 * **Edit application** - edit the application by selecting the options icon next to its name in the applications list, and then selecting **Edit**.
 For details see the [Edit Existing Application](#edit-existing-application) section.
 * **Delete application** - remove application by clicking the vertical ellipsis button and then selecting **Delete**.